If you are looking for good hostels in Chiang Mai, there are plenty. The same goes for hotels,

 If you’re just staying for a few days and want to get lots of stuff done, your best bet is to stick to the areas inside the moat.

 For those who stay for a week or more, think about what you want to do in terms of activities and your mode of transport.
-If you have a scooter and plan to take it easy day by day west of the moat (Santitham/Nimman) is a hotspot.
+If you have a scooter and plan to take it easy day by day west of the moat (Santitham/Nimman) is considered the best neighborhood to stay in Chiang Mai.